Data Leak Prevention (DLP) Best Practices for Cloud Applications

 Ransomware will increasingly target cloud environments beyond 2021 as more organizations leverage cloud SaaS environments to house business-critical data.
 As a result, businesses must close the gap on data leaks to strengthen their overall cybersecurity posture.

 SpinOne’s robust data leak visibility and controls allow businesses to protect against data leaking out of the sanctioned boundaries of the cloud SaaS environment.
+The platform adheres to the Google Workspace DLP best practices to protect SaaS cloud data from leaks.
 Using SpinOne, organizations have clear visibility of where data is shared, who shared it, when it was shared, and to whom it was shared.

 Using SpinOne’s Data audit dashboard, IT admins have quick visibility into data shared organization-wide.